Here’s a good bit of it.

 - I bought a variety of single-output air charger units, different makes and models, tested them all with the meter, and every one put out about 10 million particles per cubic cm measured at 10cm distance, except one model which was a total dud, one could smell the ozone and see the corona discharge on its metal pins, but the meter showed it was putting out almost no ionized air particles at all!
 But 10 M/cm^3^ at 10cm does seem to be a very standard output.
 Good to know.
 Much more on this will be in a new article soon.

-- And so now, beginning early January 2022, I have a marvelously functional yet stable setup on Bertha’s engine.
+- And so, beginning early January 2022, I have a marvelously functional yet stable setup on Bertha’s engine.
 I bought some small (less than one cubic inch) DC voltage regulator/converters, which take the 11.5-to-15 volts from the electrical system and put out a very stable 5.0 volts.
 I tested one of my 12VDC single-output air charger units with 5.0 volts, and it’s putting out about 4 M/cm3 @ 10cm.
 I wired the output of that unit to a clip, clipped onto the air filter, all of the bits being secured with 3M Dual Lock.
-And this is running marvelously in all temperatures.
-Kansas varies a whole lot, so it’s a good test-bed!
-I’ve seen 7 F, and 45 F, and lots in between.
-She has never run so well.
-I suspect the stable voltage and the corresponding stable output which does not vary with engine RPM, is a very good thing for a variety of reasons.

-- I’m still thinking that for smaller engines, the ambient method may be a good idea.
-Here’s what I had on Bertha right before the clip, it’s a quad-output bound up so the wires don’t flop around!
+- I’m still keeping the ambient method open for many applications.
+Here’s what I had on Bertha right before the clip, it’s a quad-output bound up so the wires don’t flop around.
 It secures in the air filter compartment using 3M Dual Lock, which is like Velcro but stronger, the two sides are the same.
-Looking forward!

 Have a great day!